mariamasoliver/connect-to-ARC/Guide.md

   - **syntax** `less filename.py`

 ## How to log in
-### For Linux/macOS users open the terminal and type
+The id and the password will be the ones of UofC account .### For Linux/macOS users open the terminal and type
 ```
 ssh username@arc.ucalgary.ca
 ```